 When there is no heating operation or when the flow temperature in the system is lower, the exchanger charging pump is switched on immediately.
 If the temperature currently measured at sensor SF1 is reached at the sensor VF, the storage tank charging pump is switched on.
-An activated setting CO4' -> F03 - 1 (discharging protection) causes the charging to be stopped when the charging temperature does not reach its set point even though the valve is fully open or it falls below the temperature measured at SF1 and does not rise again.
-Charging with the valve fully open is stopped after one hour at the latest.
+An already active charging is immediately stopped (discharging protection) in case the charging temperature does not reach its set point even though the valve is fully open.

-If a storage tank thermostat is used, the storage tank charging pump is switched on as soon as the temperature $T = \text{'Charging temperature'} - 5 \,^{\circ}\text{C}$ is reached at the sensor VF.
+If a storage tank thermostat is used, the storage tank charging pump is switched on as soon as the temperature T ='Charging temperature' - 5 °C is reached at the sensor VF.